-A. All students and their families will be notified at the beginning of the school year, or at the time of enrollment, of this Policy, the conduct expectations established by it, and how they may initiate a complaint, or report possible discrimination, harassment or bullying.

-- B. A summary of this Policy shall be posted as part of the District's website, and shall be distributed periodically with District publications. - C. The Superintendent shall ensure that all District employees receive training designed to meet the following objectives: - 1. discourage the development of harassment, bullying, and discrimination; - 2. make employees aware of the effects on students of harassment, bullying, cyberbullying, and discrimination; - 3. raise the awareness and sensitivity of employees to potential harassment, bullying, and discrimination; - 4. enable employees to prevent harassment, bullying, and discrimination; - 5. enable employees to respond to harassment, bullying, and discrimination; - 6. inform employees about social patterns of harassment, bullying, and discrimination, including that based on a person's actual or perceived race, (including but not limited to hair texture and protective hair styles), color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (including gender identity or expression), or sex; and - 7. provide employees with strategies for effectively addressing the problems of exclusion, bias, and aggression in an educational setting. - D. The Superintendent shall develop and implement guidelines: - 1. for the development of nondiscriminatory instructional and counseling methods to be used by District staff; - 2. for the development of measured, balanced and age-appropriate responses to instances of harassment, bullying and discrimination by students, with remedies and procedures following a progressive mode that make appropriate use of intervention, discipline and education, vary in method according to the nature of the behavior, the developmental age of the student and the student's history or problem behaviors, and are consistent with the Code of Conduct; and
+- A. All students and their families will be notified at the beginning of the school year, or at the time of enrollment, of this Policy, the conduct expectations established by it, and how they may initiate a complaint, or report possible discrimination, harassment or bullying. - B. A summary of this Policy shall be posted as part of the District's website, and shall be distributed periodically with District publications. - C. The Superintendent shall insure that each year all District employees receive training designed to meet the following objectives: - 1. discourage the development of harassment, bullying, and discrimination; - 2. make employees aware of the effects on students of harassment, bullying, cyberbullying, and discrimination; - 3. raise the awareness and sensitivity of employees to potential harassment, bullying, and discrimination; - 4. enable employees to prevent harassment, bullying, and discrimination; - 5. enable employees to respond to harassment, bullying, and discrimination; - 6. inform employees about social patterns of harassment, bullying, and discrimination, including that based on a person's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (including gender identity or expression), or sex; and - 7. provide employees with strategies for effectively addressing the problems of exclusion, bias, and aggression in an educational setting. - D. The Superintendent shall develop and implement guidelines: - 1. for the development of nondiscriminatory instructional and counseling methods to be used by District staff; - 2. for the development of measured, balanced and age-appropriate responses to instances of harassment, bullying and discrimination by students, with remedies and procedures following a progressive mode that make appropriate use of intervention, discipline and education, vary in method according to the nature of the behavior, the developmental age of the student and the student's history or problem behaviors, and are consistent with the Code of Conduct; and

-3. that include safe and supportive school climate concepts in curriculum and classroom management.

-- E. The District shall develop and implement a program of instruction in grades kindergarten through Grade 12 to include a component on civility, citizenship, and character education in accordance with Education Law. - 1.
+- 3. that include safe and supportive school climate concepts in curriculum and classroom management. - E. The District shall develop and implement a program of instruction in grades Kindergarten through Grade 12 to include a component on civility, citizenship and character education in accordance with Education Law. - 1.
 Such component shall instruct students on the principles of honesty, tolerance, personal responsibility, respect for others, observance of laws and rules, courtesy, dignity and other traits which will enhance the quality of their experiences in, and contributions to, the community. - 2.
 Instruction on the principle of respect for others shall discourage acts of harassment, bullying, and discrimination. - 3.
-Instruction on the principle of tolerance, respect for others, and dignity shall seek to instill an awareness and sensitivity to harassment, bullying, discrimination, and civility in the relations of people of different races, (including but not limited to hair texture and protective hair styles), weights, national origins, ethnic groups, religious, religious practices, mental or physical disabilities, sexual orientation, genders (including gender identity or expression) and sexes. - 4.
+Instruction on the principle of tolerance, respect for others, and dignity shall seek to instill an awareness and sensitivity to harassment, bullying, discrimination, and civility in the relations of people of different races, weights, national origins, ethnic groups, religious, religious practices, mental or physical disabilities, sexual orientation, genders (including gender identity or expression) and sexes. - 4.
 This shall include instruction about safe and responsible use of the internet and electronic communications.